 Over 5,000,000 people in the USA have Alzheimer’s.
 That number will triple by 2050.
 Well over 50% of these people wander and become lost.
 A lost person with Alzheimer’s or other dementia represents a critical emergency.
 They are unaware of their situation; they do not call out for help and do not respond to people calling out to them.
 Nearly half of them will die and many can become injured or fall victim to predators if they are not located within 24 hours.
 The number of people, families and communities experiencing this risk will grow dramatically in the new few years.

-The Project Lifesaver Program is designed to work with those who are in the wandering stages of their disease. medPLS_pictures_for_media_001.jpg
+The Project Lifesaver Program is designed to work with those who are in the wandering stages of their disease.

 The Project Lifesaver Coordinator will send an application form to the interested caregiver.
 The completed Project Lifesaver application must include a letter of support from the candidate's physician.
 Upon receipt of the application and physician letter, a board of qualified professionals will review the application and determine if the candidate is appropriate for inclusion in the program.
-Once the application is approved, the Project Lifesaver Coorinator will meet with the responsible person(s) to fill out a candidate profile and program contract.
+Once the application is approved, the Project Lifesaver Coordinator will meet with the responsible person(s) to fill out a candidate profile and program contract.

 When these forms are completed, the candidate will be outfitted with a transmitter and the responsible person(s) will be introduced to a Public Safety Officer who will conduct a monthly check and replace batteries in the transmitters.